 Your written expression should make your professor or readers feel as if they were with you experiencing your situation through your writing.

 Let’s take a look at how you can structure a college reflection paper.

-The most important factor in reflective writing is to know how to express your thoughts, opinions, or feelings about a particular subject or event.
+The most important factor in reflective writing is knowing how to express your thoughts, opinions, or feelings about a particular subject or event.
 That is why, just like any other academic writing, it should have a strong introduction and a thesis statement.

-The introductory paragraph of the reflection paper should start with an enticing hook and define what readers can expect from the paper while providing them with a general overview as to what you have gained from the experience or situation.
+The introductory paragraph of the reflection paper should start with an enticing hook and define what readers can expect from the paper while providing them with a general overview of what you have gained from the experience or situation.

 The introduction needs to end with a strong thesis statement.
 Being the focal point of your paper, this statement needs to encompass the central theme of your essay in one or two sentences.

 It is extremely important to make the thesis statement short but impactful.
 One read of it should be enough to communicate the main argument of your paper.

 Your thesis statement is elaborated in the body paragraph -- in many ways, this is where you can give free flow to your intellect and emotion.
 The body paragraph will explain your detailed understanding of the topic and answer the why, where, when, and what of your thought structure.